mondem0/roblox-codex-test/README.md

 Set `DebuffImmunities` on an enemy entry to make it shrug off specific status effects applied by towers.
 The value can be either an array of status names or a dictionary-style table with boolean flags.
 The wave service automatically normalizes everything to lowercase before checking the immunity list.

+Two status strings ship in the default scripts:

+* `Slow` &mdash; prevents the Frost Mage slow from applying.
+* `Explosion` &mdash; blocks splash damage unless the enemy is the cannon's primary target, enabling shield formations that soak direct hits without sharing the blast.

 ```lua
 EnemyConfigs.LightningBoss = {